Climbing around the tree of life

 Quercus rubra

-I’m systematically studying systematics—how all living things on Earth are related—so herewith begins a series inspired by exploring the tree of life.
+I’m systematically studying systematics—how all living things on Earth are related in a tree of life.

-Yes, I claim to be approaching this exploration with a system, but it might be useful to know that my systems rarely involve sticking to recipes.
-Rather than gearing up to ascend the tree in an orderly fashion, expect to backtrack and change directions, jump squirrel-like to distant branches, and frequently fall off.
-The real plan is to spend much more time on tangents than actual taxonomy.
+I claim to have a system.
+But I’m not one to stick to recipes.
+Rather than ascending the tree in an orderly fashion, I tend to backtrack and change directions, jump squirrel-like to distant branches, and sometimes fall off.
+More time is spent on tangents than actual taxonomy.

-But we know the tree is there; we can come back to it.
+But I know the tree is there; I can come back to it.
 It’s a guidepost, a framework.
 It keeps contained and organized a vast realm of biological inquiry that would otherwise be completely overwhelming.
 It’s a lot like my 3,400-item hierarchical to-do list, which I edit and reshuffle ad nauseam while only occasionally completing an actual task.
-As mighty as my Workflowy list undoubtedly is, the tree of life has it beat with something like 1.8 million species described and 10 million estimated—or maybe 3 trillion, if that makes a difference—not counting untold oodles of extinct ones.
+As mighty as my “Workflowy” list undoubtedly is, the tree of life has it beat with something like 1.8 million species described and 10 million estimated—or maybe 3 trillion, if that makes a difference—not counting untold oodles of extinct ones.

 Tamiasciurus hudsonicus

-This very moment, phylogeneticists in our midst are pooling information from 4,185 studies and 148,876 species (and counting) in the effort to refine not only the branching patterns of the tree but also the timing of those splits between lineages, some of which diverged hundreds of millions of years ago.
+As we speak, phylogeneticists in our midst are pooling information from 4,185 studies and 148,876 species and counting in the effort to refine not only the branching patterns of the tree but also the timing of those splits between lineages, some of which diverged hundreds of millions of years ago.
 Regardless of how accurate all of that is at this point, I like having such a tree to think about.
 It lends an expansive dimension of time to the landscapes and living things I see spread out over global space.
-It gives me a sense of the family relationships that intersect with the ecological ones I can observe myself.
+It gives me a sense of the familial relationships that intersect with the ecological ones I can observe myself.
 It’s a Y axis to my X axis of wandering around outside sketching stuff.
 Lest we fall out of the tree prematurely, I’ll stop here.